 Using Condoms With Sex Toys

-If you are looking for condoms to use on sex toys, we recommend Hardcover or Atlas, since they’re our least expensive condoms, and with sex toys you don't have to worry about fit or comfort.
+If you are looking for condoms to use on sex toys, we recommend Atlas Condoms.
+They’re our least expensive condoms, they're non-lubricated, and with sex toys you don't have to worry about fit or comfort.
 If you have a latex allergy we recommend that you use one of our non-latex condoms instead.

 How To Use an Internal Condom